harmyderoman/simple-vue-grid/README.md

 # simple-vue-grid

-This plugin include containers that will help you to build excellent layout for your app.
+This plugin includes containers that will help you to build excellent layout for your app.

 ## How to use

 ### simple-grid-container

-Just put all your items inside this container and tell him minimum width of column.
+Just put all your items inside this container and tell him minimum width of columns.
 It will do all the hard work.

 For example: